- Children's Issues

 We often hear a parent say that the child does not want to see the other parent.
-The courts tend to be rather skeptical about the genuineness of those wishes, and say that it is the residential parent’s responsibility to assist with and encourage parent-child contact.
+The courts tend to be rather sceptical about the genuineness of those wishes, and say that it is the residential parent’s responsibility to assist with and encourage parent-child contact.

 In a mobile society such as Australia today, often a parent will move away, so that regular contact becomes very difficult.
 The parent with whom a child is living does not have the right to move a child without agreement or a court approval, and courts and lawyers call cases about moves ‘relocation cases’.

 Once again, it is the welfare of the child which is ‘paramount’.
 Is a planned move in the child’s best interests?
 Just moving and worrying about legal outcomes later can be expensive and risky – courts have ordered children to be brought back to the original area while a decision is made, and have the power to punish a parent who breaches court orders without a good excuse.

 There are three ways agreements or decisions are made:

 - by a judicial decision.

 A parenting plan is not an enforceable agreement, but if the parties subsequently are in court, the court will have regard to the terms of the parenting plan.
 Consent orders are obtained by a joint application to the court, without any actual attendances in court.
 They have the same legal effect as orders made by a judicial decision.
 They can also be obtained at any stage during court proceedings.